ritazaarour/LoL-GameTimePrediction/index.md

 ---

 ## Framing a Prediction Problem
 We are solving a **multiclass classification** task where we predict a player's position (top, jng, mid, bot, sup) based on their post-game statistics.
 We chose **position** as our target variable because each position has a relatively different gaming style that is reflected in their post-game stats.
+At the time of prediction, all post-game statistics are known, and we do not use the true position or any variables derived from it.

 We evaluate our model using **accuracy, precision, recall, and F1-score** together. _Accuracy_ gives us an overall measure of correctness and is appropriate here since the five positions are perfectly balanced in the dataset.
 We also report _precision, recall, and F1-score_ on a per-role basis.
 This allows us to identify which specific positions the model struggles to classify and where it performs well, giving us a more complete picture of model performance than any single metric alone.